webapplate/webapplate/README.md

 ![project logo](https://raw.github.com/gasolin/noderea/master/public/img/icon128.png)

-# Noderea v0.4
+# Webapplate v0.4

 A Mobile First WebApp fromework that help you quickly start the mobile web app development.

-Nodera provide a familiar project bootstrap settings like Django/TurboGears/Play! framework but based on [node.js](http://nodejs.org/).
+Webapplate provide a familiar project bootstrap settings like Django/TurboGears/Play! framework but based on [node.js](http://nodejs.org/).

-Noderea is prepared for static and dynamic mobile web app development.
+Webapplate is prepared for static and dynamic mobile web app development.
 Support grade A speed in yslow measurement with elegant server/client configuration.

 Can be deployed to PaaS Provider like [appfog](https://www.appfog.com) or [heroku](http://www.heroku.com) in minutes.

-Nodera denotes "node area", which means connect many dots(node components) to form an usable framework.
+Webapplate denotes "webapp template".
+Provide templates that suit for both offline and server hosting webapp development.

 ## Demos